cocos/cocos-docs/en/scripting/modules/spec.md

 This section describes how Cocos Creator determines the format of a module.

-All the functionality provided by the Cocos Creator engine is in the form of ESM modules, see [engine modules](./index.md).
+All the functionalities provided by the Cocos Creator engine are in the form of ESM modules, see [engine modules](./index.md).

 Files in the project resources directory ending in `.ts`.
 For example `assets/scripts/foo.ts`.